learn-co-curriculum/sinatra-rspec-intro/README.md

 Start with `route_spec.rb` and write the code in `app.rb` that makes the tests pass.

-After all your tests pass, use `rackup` to run your app, and then make sure it works in the browser as well.
+After all your tests pass, use `rackup` or `shotgun` to run your app, and then make sure it works in the browser as well.

 ## Resources